Plantar fasciitis

 - you have pain in the bottom of your foot that is severe or stopping you doing normal activities

-- the pain has not improved after treating it yourself for 2 weeks
+- your foot pain has not improved after treating it yourself for 2 weeks

 - you have any tingling or loss of feeling in your foot